xzegga/AuthBase/README.md

 # Base Auth 1.0

-InterpLinks is a Flask application to connect client of foreign language with interpreters on any language
+BaseAuth is a FullRest API Flask application that include role based user management with flask-preatorian.

 ## Development Environment